-Please refer to our letter DBS.
-FrMC.
-BC.
-No.1 /23.04.001/2010-11 dated July 01, 2010 forwarding the Master Circular on 'Frauds - Classification and Reporting'.
-It may be noted that the Master Circular consolidates and updates all the instructions issued during the year since the date of the last Master Circular dated July 1, 2010.
-The Master Circular also incorporates instructions contained in certain clarifications issued by RBI to banks during the course of the year.
-The Master Circular has been updated as on June 30, 2011 and has been placed on the web-site of the Reserve Bank of India (www.rbi.org.in).
+Please refer to our letter DBS.FrMC.BC.No.1 /23.04.001/2013-14 dated July 01, 2013 forwarding the Master Circular on 'Frauds - Classification and Reporting'.
+It may be noted that the Master Circular consolidates and updates all the instructions issued during the year since the date of the last Master Circular dated July 01, 2013.
+The Master Circular has been updated as on June 30, 2014 and has been placed on the web-site of the Reserve Bank of India (www.rbi.org.in).